VectorInstitute/vectorlm/docs/reference_throughput.md

 Entries that read NaN represent combinations where the node configuration does not have enough GPU memory for the training run to complete.
 An exception is gemma-2b, which currently does not support full-rank FSDP fine-tuning.

-All values in the table below represent the overall training throughput in tokens per second, aggregated across all GPU devices.
+All values in the table below represent the median training throughput in tokens per second across all training steps, aggregated across all GPU devices.

 |                                      | Llama-2-13b-hf | Llama-2-7b-hf | Mistral-7B-v0.1 | Mixtral-8x7B-Instruct-v0.1 | gemma-2b | opt-350m |
 | :----------------------------------- | -------------: | ------------: | --------------: | -------------------------: | -------: | -------: |